Web Cache & Mirroring, SMTPS & ISP helpdesk

 - SMTPS server becomes available again, but now it requires authentication.
 I call them again, and tell that I'm mobile user, I don't use your email services for anything else than sending mail.
 I should get SMTPS account information.
 Yet again they tell that I should use smtp.isp.fi which doesn't use SSL and doesn't require authentication.

 - I check details for smtps.isp.fi and smtp.isp.fi guess what, both servers have same IP address.
 It was fact that the name they instructed me to use was only CNAME to the primary server.
-But when I connect SMTPS server, it's SSL certificate is for SMTPS.isp.fi.
+But when I connect SMTPS server, it's SSL certificates CN name is for SMTPS.isp.fi.
 So that they tell me to use smtp.isp.fi instead of smtps.isp.fi with SSL clearly reveals that they don't have any clue what I'm talking about.
 They didn't at any point say that I shouldn't use SMTPS protocol.

 - I start to use smtps.isp.fi without SSL and it works just fine.
 This proves that dudes at helpdesk are utterly incompetent.
 It wasn't about server name at all, it was about protocol.